pejmanmorovat/unit_converter/README.md

 sudo zypper install git
 sudo zypper install bc
 ```
-### macOS
+##On macOS
 On macOS, `bc` is usually pre-installed.
 If not, you can install it using Homebrew:
 ```bash
 brew install git
 brew install bc
 ```
-The git package is needed in the script's documentation because the installation steps suggest cloning the repository from GitHub using git.
+#The git package is needed in the script's documentation because the installation steps suggest cloning the repository from GitHub using git.
 The bc (Basic Calculator) package is necessary because it performs the floating-point arithmetic for the unit conversions.
 By default, Bash does not support floating-point operations directly (it only handles integer math).

 ## Usage